shakirofficial/SHAKIR_MD/README.md

 ## Contributions

-Contributions to Flash-Md are welcome!
+Contributions to Shakir-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License

-The FLASH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+The SHAKIR-MD is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!